 Are there types of slings you don't make?

-our sling shop does not make slings for chairs with spline that runs horizontal as opposed to vertical.
+Our sling shop does not make slings for chairs with spline that runs horizontal as opposed to vertical.
 These chairs typically have a curved top and tapered seat bottom.
 These chairs have proven to be complicated both in the manufacturing and installation process.
 We have also found that there is no standard sizing with these types of chairs and getting them properly the first time is next to impossible.
 No two chairs are the same!
 Most of these chairs were purchased at "big box" stores and can typically be replaced for less than the cost of repairs.
 Do not send us an old sling to use as a pattern.
 This does not work either.
 We suggest that you do not invest the time or money in repairing this type of furniture.
 We've learned the hard way here at our Dallas sling installation facility.
 Please take our advice.
 These chairs are VERY difficult to repair.
-Here are a few pictures of chairs styles for reference.

 How do I measure my furniture for new replacement slings?